Stress Management Therapy

 Treatment Options for Stress Therapy

 Behavior Therapy – There are several types of behavioral therapy.
 Cognitive-behavioral therapy (CBT) is one of the most beneficial ways to deal with stress.
 In CBT, people are taught to recognize and change negative thought patterns and apply different tools to help them improve their negative-self talk to be more positive.
-For relieving stress, this means people can learn to be less hard on themselves and to recognize that it’s ok to reduce some of their burdens without seeing themselves as a failure.
+For relieving stress, this means people can learn to be less hard on themselves and recognize that it’s okay to reduce some of their burdens without seeing themselves as a failure.

 Find a Therapist for Help with Stress